oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab8.md

 ## Task 4: Re-establish connectivity between the database and Key Vault

-1. Restore the connectivity to the Key Vault server
+1. Restore connectivity to the Key Vault server

     ````
     <copy>